-Even with ongoing protests since March 13, the date of the shooting death of Breonna Taylor, not only one was no one charged with her killing, a very typical blame-the-victim playbook was followed, with active attempts to smear her reputation and all matter of information has been withheld from the family and the public.
+Even with ongoing protests which began March 13, 2020, the date of the shooting death of Breonna Taylor, not only one was no one charged with her killing, a very typical blame-the-victim playbook was followed, with active attempts to smear her reputation and all matter of information has been withheld from the family and the public.

 History tells us that without an ongoing and evolving movement sufficient enough to keep it front of mind in the daily lives of many and boosted by media attention, initial surges of public support fade away quickly no matter how heinous the triggering catalyst for change.
-Indeed, recent polls indicate that support of actions focused on racial injustice has dropped 10% (or much more depending on the group polled) in the 4 short months since George Floyd’s murder.
+Indeed, polls indicated that support of actions focused on racial injustice dropped 10% (or much more depending on the group polled) in the 4 short months after George Floyd’s murder.